barsoom/devbook/holding_a_demo/README.md

 * Prepare all the data you need for the demo

-* Try not to run the demo on a local environment, instead of the higher environments.

 # Step 3

 * Do a dry run with only developers in order to catch those bugs and things that aren’t interesting for stakeholders